 Although little black ants possess a stinger, it is often too small to do any damage.
 Little black ants are omnivorous and resourceful at finding food.
 They feed on insects, sweets, bread, grease, bird feces and have been known to eliminate small red imported fire ant colonies.

 Little black ant infestations are not typically the result of indoor colonies.
 Usually, the ants are nesting outdoors and coming into the home or structure to forage for food.
 Little black ants are persistent pests and can be tricky to eradicate.

 Little Black Ant Prevention

-Implement the following to prevent a little black ant infestation: Pick up rocks, debris and lumber around the home to eliminate nesting sites.
+Implement the following to prevent a little black ant infestation: Pick up rocks, debris, and lumber around the home to eliminate nesting sites.
 Remove dead tree stumps and decaying wood and store firewood at least 20 feet away from the home.
-Seal cracks and crevices in foundation with a silicone-based caulking.
-Keep shrubbery and tree branches well trimmed and away from the home.
+Seal cracks and crevices in foundation with silicone-based caulking.
+Keep shrubbery and tree branches well-trimmed and away from the home.

 Spray blue window cleaner on trailing ants on kitchen counters, bathrooms, and walls and wipe up with paper towels.
 Treat ant trails with peppermint oil, vinegar, cinnamon, or baking soda.
 Ants don’t like the scent and will go out of their way to avoid contact.